 In this school all teachers can expect to receive regular, constructive feedback on their performance and are subject to annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
 The arrangements for teacher appraisal are set out in the school’s appraisal policy.

 Decisions regarding pay progression will be made with reference to the teachers’ appraisal reports and the pay recommendations they contain.
-In the case of NQTs, whose appraisal arrangements are different, pay decisions will be made by means of the statutory induction process.
+In the case of ECTs, whose appraisal arrangements are different, pay decisions will be made by means of the statutory induction process.
 It will be possible for a ‘no progression’ determination to be made without recourse to the capability procedure.

 To be fair and transparent, assessments of performance will be properly rooted in evidence.